Blue Angels: 1950–1959

 In September 1956, the team added a sixth aircraft to the flight demonstration in the Opposing Solo position, and gave its first performance outside the United States at the International Air Exposition in Toronto, Ontario, Canada.
-It also upgraded its logistics aircraft to the Douglas R5D Skymaster.
+It upgraded its logistics aircraft to the Douglas R5D Skymaster.

 In 1957, the Blue Angels transitioned from the F9F-8 Cougar to the supersonic Grumman F11F-1 Tiger.
 The first demonstration was flying the short-nosed version on 23 March, at Barin Field, Pensacola, and then the long-nosed versions.
 The demonstration team (with added Angel 6) wore gold flight suits during the first air show that season.

 In 1958, the first Six-Plane Delta Maneuvers were added that season.

 1960–1969

 In July 1964, the Blue Angels participated in the Aeronaves de Mexico Anniversary Air Show over Mexico City, Mexico, before an estimated crowd of 1.5 million people.

 In 1965, the Blue Angels conducted a Caribbean island tour, flying at five sites.
 Later that year, they embarked on a European tour to a dozen sites, including the Paris Air Show, where they were the only team to receive a standing ovation.

-In 1967, the Blues toured Europe again, at six sites.
+In 1967, the Blues toured Europe again, visiting six sites.

 In 1968, the C-54 Skymaster transport aircraft was replaced with a Lockheed VC-121J Constellation.
-The Blues transitioned to the two-seat McDonnell Douglas F-4J Phantom II in 1969, nearly always keeping the back seat empty for flight demonstrations.
+The Blues transitioned to the two-seat McDonnell Douglas F-4J Phantom II in 1969, nearly always leaving the back seat empty for flight demonstrations.
 The Phantom was the only plane to be flown by both the "Blues" and the United States Air Force Thunderbirds (the "Birds").
 That year they also upgraded to the Lockheed C-121 Super Constellation for logistics.